French Passport Photo Requirements 2026: France 35x45, No White Background

 Overview

-If the query is just ANTS photo or format photo ANTS, the question is usually practical rather than abstract: do you only need a compliant 35 x 45 mm French identity photo, or do you need that photo delivered through an ANTS-compatible e-photo route with a code?
-In France, the crop and the submission path have to be understood together.
+If the query is just ANTS photo or format photo ANTS, the question is usually practical rather than abstract.
+For passport and ID-card applications in mainland France, Service-Public says you must provide the identity photo at filing, and the usual accepted route is an authorised photographer or approved photo booth.
+For driving-licence and some digital procedures, an e-photo code may be part of the ANTS flow.
+The crop and the submission path have to be understood together.

 If you are comparing France with other 35 x 45 mm countries, do not stop at the outer size.
 The wider passport photo requirements by country guide is useful because France shares the familiar European frame but uses its own background rule, ANTS workflow, and identity-photo checks.